aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/imagedata/to_stream/_index.md

     ...
 ```

+### Remarks

-If the image bytes are stored in the shape, creates and returns a System.IO.MemoryStream object.
+If the image bytes are stored in the shape, creates and returns a io.BytesIO object.

-If the image is linked and stored in a file, opens the file and returns a System.IO.FileStream object.
+If the image is linked and stored in a file, opens the file and returns a io.BytesIO object.

-If the image is linked and stored in an external URL, downloads the file and returns a System.IO.MemoryStream object.
+If the image is linked and stored in an external URL, downloads the file and returns a io.BytesIO object.

 Is it the responsibility of the caller to dispose the stream object.